castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 - --importPath
   - Defines the npm package name (e.g. `example-lib` or `@example-org/example-lib`)
 - --publishable
-  - Creates a construct library that can be published to a npm repository
+  - Creates a construct library that can be published to an npm repository
 - --skipFormat _(default: false)_
   - Skips the formatting after the construct library has been created